-The Operating Manual is incorporated in its entirety into the Agreements entered into by the City and Agencies for the operation of CDBG-funded projects.
+The Operating Manual is incorporated in its entirety into the Agreements entered into by HHS and Agencies for the operation of CDBG-funded projects.
 Each Agency must comply with the minimum requirements and procedures prescribed in this manual to the maximum extent feasible.
 In addition, each Agency must ensure that a copy of the Manual is accessible to all personnel responsible for compliance with requirements and procedures contained in the manual.

-The approval of the City's Division of Housing & Community Development must be obtained for any deviation from the minimum requirements contained in this manual that may be necessitated by the organizational structure, staffing level, or other limitations of a particular

-Agency.
-Any proposed deviations shall be considered by the Division upon receipt of a written request.
+The approval of HHS must be obtained for any deviation from the minimum requirements contained in this manual that may be necessitated by the organizational structure, staffing level, or other limitations of a particular Agency.
+Any proposed deviations shall be considered by HHS upon receipt of a written request.

-This Operating Manual and any revisions that may be issued from time to time shall be effective until superseded or canceled by appropriate notice from the Division of Housing & Community Development.
-Comments and suggestions for changes, modifications, or improvements are encouraged, and should be submitted in writing to the Division.
+This Operating Manual and any revisions that may be issued from time to time shall be effective until superseded or canceled by appropriate notice from HHS.
+Comments and suggestions for changes, modifications, or improvements are encouraged, and should be submitted in writing to: